JaimeGSandoval/wicked-sales-js/README.md

 ```
 npm install
 ```
-3. Create a .env file in the root directory and set the ports
+3. Create a .env file in the root directory and set the ports and session.
 ```
 PORT=3001
 DEV_SERVER_PORT=3000
+SESSION_SECRET=secret
 ```
 4. Start the Project.
 Once started you can view the application by opening http://localhost:3000 in your browser.
 ```